lauramoon/react-cards-pokemon/README.md

+# Cards and Pokemon

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This app displays and flips two types of card using two different APIs.
+It incorporates several custom hooks.

 ## Available Scripts

-In the project directory, you can run:
+To use, clone this repo.
+In the project directory, you can then run:

 ### `npm start`